mjqnsen/Nuxt.Content.JJBA/README.md

 ## 📝 License

-This project is proprietary software for Jan Jansen bouwkundig Adviseurs.
+This project is proprietary software for Jan Jansen bouwkundig adviseurs.

 ## 🤝 Contributing

-This is a private project for Jan Jansen bouwkundig Adviseurs.
+This is a private project for Jan Jansen bouwkundig adviseurs.
 For any changes or updates, please contact the development team.

 ---